microsoft/rnx-kit/packages/cli/README.md

 [@rnx-kit/dep-check](https://github.com/microsoft/rnx-kit/tree/main/packages/dep-check)
 for details.

-## Generate a Third-Party Notice for a Kit
+## Generate a Third-Party Notice for a Package

-Generate a 3rd-party notice, which is an aggregation of all the LICENSE files from your `kit` package's dependencies.
+Generate a 3rd-party notice, which is an aggregation of all the LICENSE files from your package's dependencies.

 > NOTE: A 3rd-party notice is a **legal document**.
 You are solely responsble
 > for its content, even if you use `@rnx-kit` to assist you in generating it.